 The Bank is well established in the Province of Quebec, operating the third-largest retail branch network.
 Elsewhere throughout Canada, it operates in specific market segments where it holds an enviable position.
-The Bank has more than \$23 billion in balance sheet assets and more than \$15 billion in assets under administration.
-Founded in 1846, the Bank employs more than 3,600 people.
+The Bank has more than \$24 billion in balance sheet assets and more than \$35 billion in assets under administration (including the assets under administration of the MRS companies).
+Founded in 1846, the Bank employs nearly 3,700 people (in full time equivalents).

-As at October 31, 2010, the Bank operated a network of 157 branches and 413 automatic banking machines.
+As at October 31, 2011, the Bank operated a network of 158 branches and 427 automatic banking machines.
 It has five business segments (Retail & SME Quebec, Real Estate & Commercial, B2B Trust, Laurentian Bank Securities and Capital Markets, and Other).

-Further information, including financial information, on the business of the Bank, its principal markets, products and services and distribution methods, can be found in Schedule A to this Annual Information Form as well as under the heading "Review of 2010 Business Segment Operations And 2011 Priorities" on pages 8 to 14 of the 2010 MD&A and in Note 27 "Segmented Information" to the 2010 Financial Statements.
+Further information, including financial information, on the business of the Bank, its principal markets, products and services and distribution methods, can be found in Schedule A to this Annual Information Form as well as under the heading "Review of 2011 Business Segment Operations And 2012 Priorities" on pages 23 to 27 of the 2011 Annual Report and in Note 27 "Segmented Information" on page 116 and 117 of the 2011 Annual Report.